 Is there a treatment?

-Medication is usually offered to you if there’s nothing to suggest an underlying problem, or if you’re waiting for results of further tests.
+Medication is usually offered to you if there’s nothing to suggest an underlying problem, or while you’re waiting results of further tests.

 The type of medication you’re offered will depend on several different factors, including whether you are trying for a baby or breastfeeding.
 The types of medication used to treat heavy periods are:

 - non steroidal anti inflammatory drugs (NSAIDS)

 - synthetic progestogen